pikatchu/website/_posts/2024-08-20-microservices.md

 layout: post
 ---

-### Understanding Microservices: A Developer's Perspective
+### Understanding Microservices

+Before we talk about reactive services, we need to understand how traditional services work.
+More specifically, how microservices operate.
 What exactly is a microservice architecture, and how does it compare to traditional approaches like monolithic architectures?
 Let’s break it down in simple terms.

 #### The Traditional Monolithic Architecture